Ernest Barnes: Personal life

 In 1916, Barnes married Adelaide Caroline Theresa Ward, daughter of Sir Adolphus Ward.
 Together they had two sons: John was a diplomat, who served as ambassador to Israel and the Netherlands; and William, a public servant and philanthropist.

+He died at his home in Sussex at the age of 79, survived by his wife and two sons.
+A bronze memorial tablet to him, as the third bishop of Birmingham, was erected in the south aisle of Birmingham Cathedral, near where his ashes, together with those of his wife, are placed under the pavement marked by a slab with the initials "EWB".